Inflation Risk Definition

 Disadvantages of Inflation Risk

-- Another type of Inflation risk is Purchasing Power.
+- Another type of risk is Purchasing Power.
 Inflation Risk results in Purchasing power risk and results in savings not sufficient enough to meet the goals for which they are intended to be.
-In other words, leading to falling real income levels.
+In other words, they are leading to falling real income levels.

 - Inflation Risk results in higher borrowing costs for business as lenders need to be compensated not just for the risk of lending only but also for the additional that stems out from falling real value of money in the future compared to the present.